Cambodia holds lopsided election ahead of historic transfer of power | Politics

 Cambodia holds lopsided election ahead of historic transfer of power

+Hun Manet, dressed in a green safari shirt, smiled and posed for selfies with supporters after he cast his ballot in the capital Phnom Penh before a throng of media.
+He declined to comment on the prospect of becoming premier and said he was exercising his voting right.
+Analysts had expected the transition to come mid-term, giving time for 45-year-old Hun Manet to earn legitimacy with the public and political elite.

-"Transferring power while he is still physically and mentally well, allows Hun Sen to strongly protect his son from any internal challenges," said Gordon Conochie, an adjunct research fellow at La Trobe University and author of a new book on Cambodia's democracy.
-"The reality is that as long as Hun Sen is around, nobody will move against Hun Manet."
+"Transferring power while he is still physically and mentally well allows Hun Sen to strongly protect his son from any internal challenges," said Gordon Conochie, adjunct research fellow at La Trobe University and author of a new book on Cambodia's democracy.
+"As long as Hun Sen is around, nobody will move against Hun Manet."

 Hun Manet has given few media interviews and no clues over his vision for Cambodia and its 16 million people.
 He earned a master's degree at New York University and a doctorate at the University of Bristol, both in economics, and attended the West Point military academy, helping him rise through the ranks of Cambodia's military to army chief and deputy armed forces commander.